Skip to contents

 # Calculate a gridded map of observed species richness for Denmark

-# Note that ci_type is ignored for map indicators
+# Note that confidence intervals are not calculated for map indicators

 Denmark_observed_richness_map <- obs_richness_map(denmark_cube,